djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 C114 pads have the footprint of vias and no symbol on the silkscreen layer.
 Same as the original, but could be improved.

-Right pad R40 unconnected, should be connected on back copper to the base of Q2 above it.
+Right pad R40 unconnected, should be connected on bottom copper to the base of Q2 above it.

 Top pad of R25 unconnected, should be connected on top copper to top pad of R26.

+Pins 4 and 5 at U77 unconnected, should be connected on bottom copper.

 ### Serial Keyboard Adapter